sahmed0/JPMorgan_Quantitative_Research_Program/loan-defaults/README.md

-*Where  is defaults in the bucket,  is total loans, and  is the probability.*
+*Where k is defaults in the bucket, n is total loans, and p is the probability.*

 ### Usage